International Applicant

 Recognition Counts

-Recognition Counts is a program that provides supports to skilled immigrants wishing to work in their fields of expertise in Manitoba.
-The program offers career and financial counseling, as well as the opportunity to apply for a loan to help with the costs associated with gaining employment in a profession or trade.
-To learn more visit www.recognitioncounts.ca.
+This program provides supports to skilled immigrants wishing to work in their field of expertise or an alternative career in Manitoba.
+The program offers financial counselling, as well as the opportunity to apply for a loan of up to $30,000 with Assiniboine Credit Union to help with the cost of having qualifications recognized in Manitoba and obtaining related employment.
+To learn more, visit their website.

 Manitoba Student Aid

-Manitoba Student Aid is a supplemental financial assistance program for Manitobans who do not have sufficient resources to pay for their post-secondary education on their own.
-They provide various types of funding on behalf of the Manitoba Student Aid Program and the Canada Student Loans and Grants Programs.
-This funding includes repayable government student loans and non-repayable grants and/or bursaries.
-All applications are assessed to determine eligibility and financial need.
-To learn more visit www.manitobastudentaid.ca.
+This is a supplemental financial assistance program for Manitobans who do not have enough resources to pay for post-secondary education (university or college) on their own.
+This program provides various types of funding through the Manitoba Student Aid Program and the Canada Student Loans and Grants Programs.
+Funding includes repayable government student loans and non-repayable grants and/or bursaries.
+For more information, visit their website.